Salil307/Red-Wine-Analysis-using-R-/red-wine-analysis-by-r (1).md

 I also see that in this dataset, most of the wines belong to the 'average' quality with very few 'bad' and 'good' ones.
 Now this again raises my doubt if this dataset is a complete one or not.
 For the lack of these data, it might be challenging to build a predictive model as I don't have enough data for the Good Quality and the Bad Quality wines.

-### Point of Interest

-My main point of interest in this dataset is the 'quality'.
-I would like to determine which factors determine the quality of a wine.

-### My initial thoughts and Hypothesis

-Without analyzing the data, I think maybe the acidity(fixed, volatile or citric) will change the quality of wine based on their values.
-Also pH as related to acidity may have some effect on the quality.
-Also this would be an interesting thing to see how the pH is affected by the different acids present in the wine and if the overall pH affects the quality of the wine.
-I also think the residual sugar will have an effect on the wine quality as sugar determines how sweet the wine will be and may adversely affect the taste of the wine.

-### Unique features of the dataset

-Citric acid has a unique distribution as compared to the other numeric variables.
-It almost has a rectangular shape apart from a few outliers.
-Now if we compare the wine quality distribution, this distribution of Citric Acid is very unexpected and maybe there is even a possibility of incomplete data collection.

 ### Distribution and Outliers

 1. Density and pH seems normally distributed with few outliers.